 Fortunately, entering a highway is pretty straight-forward once you know what you are doing.
 This section of the course teaches you how to use entrance ramps, acceleration lanes and merge lanes correctly.
 We also discuss weave lanes, ramp meters, and how to prepare for your highway entrance ahead of time.

 Choosing a lane on a highway

 Having entered the highway, motorists must know how to choose an appropriate lane.
-This can be a little daunting, especially on highways with more than three lanes of traffic travelling in the same direction.
+This can be a little daunting, especially on highways with more than three lanes of traffic traveling in the same direction.
 Luckily for you, the same rules apply no matter what the size of the road.

 The speed at which you should travel increases with each lane further to the left you move.
 It is usually better to occupy a slower-moving right-hand lane, using central and left-hand lanes when you need to pass another vehicle.
 Of course, various other factors – such as traffic volume, blind spots and new traffic entering the highway - must also be considered when choosing a lane.
 “Choosing a lane on a highway” covers this information in full.

 With no intersections to consider, most maneuvering you will engage in while on the actual highway will involve changing lanes.
 It is important to remember that every lane-change you make puts you and other drivers around you at risk.

 Unnecessary lane changes should be avoided though you must be prepared to move if your current position on the highway is not as safe as it could be.
 Every decision you make must allow you to keep up with the flow of traffic, maximize the space around your vehicle and maintain a clear view of the road ahead.
 Learn about maneuvering and passing on an expressway during this portion of the course.